rajeevvs2007/item-eligility-checker/README.md

 # item-eligility-checker
 Demonstrates a RESTful web service using Spring Boot and Java.
 This webservice provides ability for an ecomm based organization to check if the product is eligible for a new shipping program, the eligiblity is determined by a set of preconfigured business rules.
-The webservice also support a admin portal where the rules can be created/edited by business users.
+The webservice also exposes APIs to support an admin portal where the rules can be created/edited by business users.
 Application make use of an inmemory database to store the rules and further save it in an inmemory cache for better throughput and minimize I/O.Security of the APIs are treated differently for eligibilty and rules endpoints , first one is secured by API key based auth and the later by a JWT based auth methodolgy.

 ## Technology stack
       - Spring Boot 2.5.1.RELEASE (Modules - web,test,security,actuator,jpa)